Background image

 Aly is also a firefighter with Queensland Fire and Emergency Services.
 After failing to make the Academy in her first attempt, she finished Dux of her course in 2018.

-Aly made her second Olympic appearance at the delayed Tokyo 2020 games in both the K-1 500m and Double 500m disciplines.
+Aly made her second Olympic appearance at the delayed Tokyo 2020 Games in both the K1 500m and K2 500m disciplines.

-Aly would also compete alongside Alyce in the Kayak Double 500m discipline.
-The pair would narrowly miss out on Olympic medals, earning an overall placing of fifth with a time of 1:37.412.
+Aly would also compete alongside Alyce in the K2 500m.
+The pair paddled right into the A-Final where they went close to a podium finish, earning fifth with a time of 1:37.412.

 The 2022 ICF Canoe Sprint Championships in Halifax, Canada, offered a double delight for Aly.
 She claimed gold in the women’s K1 1000 and in the mixed K2 500 with Jackson Collins.
-And she rounded it out with a silver in the women’s K4 500, in a team with Ella Beere, Alexandra Clarke and Yale Steinpreis.
+And she rounded it out with a silver in the women’s K4 500 in a team with Ella Beere, Ally Clarke and Yale Steinpreis.

 "I'm really stoked to be able to go back-to-back in the K1 1000, it's a challenging race and it's pretty cool I was able to do it," she said.